Holmes7/holmes7.github.io/src/pages/posts/beautiful.md

 The real wise are those who call me great, who see my beauty, true and straight
-I flood their hands with love and prize, for only they see with honest eyes
+I flood them with love and prize, for only they see with honest eyes

 The mirror lies, the wise are fools,